hucker/pathql/README.md

 - For `A | B`, if filter `A` matches, filter `B` is **not** evaluated.
 - For chained filters (e.g., `A & B & C`), evaluation stops at the first filter that fails for AND, or the first that succeeds for OR.

-This means that if you have expensive filters (such as those that read file contents or perform slow operations), they will be skipped whenever possible, improving performance.
-This
+This means that if you have expensive filters (such as those that read file contents or perform slow network operations), place them at the end of an and expression.

 **Example:**